helidon-io/helidon/messaging/README.md

 apply a documented transport-specific negative acknowledgement.
 A connector that needs heartbeats while processing can call timed `await(Duration)` and perform transport maintenance between waits.

+If transport-to-message mapping fails before dispatch, create a metadata-only envelope and call `reservation.startFailed(batch, failure)`.
+The runtime does not own the native transport record or mapper, so it cannot repeat mapping.
+Bounded policies retain their configured failure-attempt accounting.
+An unlimited policy treats the mapping failure as exhausted after its initial attempt so `await()` always terminates; with `FAIL`, leave the transport delivery available for redelivery so the connector can map it again.

 A normal return from `await()` may mean normal handler completion, `DROP`, or successful dead-letter delivery; all are settled runtime outcomes and the complete source delivery may then be committed.
 The conservative outline above abandons the complete transport batch on failure.
 A connector that supports partial settlement may align a